What to know about Elijah McClain’s death and the cases against police and paramedics

 BRIGHTON, Colo.
-(AP) — A jury on Monday acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.
+(AP) — A jury has acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.

-It was the second of three trials against first responders indicted by state prosecutors in the 23-year-old massage therapist’s death in August 2021.
+The acquittal came Monday in the second of three trials against first responders indicted by a grand jury over the 23-year-old massage therapist’s 2019 death.
+The charges were filed in 2021 amid social justice protests nationwide in response to the police killings of George Floyd, Breonna Taylor and others.

-The local district attorney initially declined to bring charges but the case was revived after the 2020 murder of George Floyd spurred social justice protests nationwide.

-Prosecutors contended Officer Nathan Woodyard’s actions including the neck hold contributed to McClain’s death.
-But defense attorneys convinced the 12-person jury that the officer wasn’t responsible, arguing that Woodyard was not present during crucial moments in the confrontation with McClain.

-The first trial ended in a split verdict with one Aurora officer found guilty and another acquitted.
+The first trial ended in a split verdict last month with one Aurora officer found guilty and another acquitted.
+Jury selection in the final trial, against paramedics Jeremy Cooper and Lt.
+Peter Cichuniec with the Aurora fire department, is scheduled to begin Nov.

-McClain’s mother, Sheneen McClain, left the courthouse Monday with a fist raised in the air.
-A supporter who accompanied her called the verdict “pathetic” and a sign that the justice system was not changing.

-Paramedics Jeremy Cooper and Lt.
-Peter Cichuniec with the Aurora fire department face prosecution in the final trial.
-Jury selection begins Nov.
 17.

 Here’s what you need to know about the criminal trials: